GioGiglio/gSuite/README.md

 ### How an __attendee__ is defined:
 An attende is defined by both an __email address__ or a __name__.
-In order to use a names you should have the corresponding records in the `emails.json` file:
+In order to use names, the file `emails.json` should contain the matches between names and emails in the following form:
 ```
 {
 	"john": "john@example.com",